 Significance of Lohri

 While there are many reasons for celebrating Lohri, the celebration of this festival is mainly associated with the harvest of Rabi or winter crops.
 Wheat is the main winter crop in Punjab which is sown in the month of October and harvested in March or April.
 Around this time in January the fields come up with the promise of golden harvest and thus the celebration of Lohri begins.
 This is basically a rest period before the cutting and gathering of crops.

 How is Lohri celebrated?

-During the day children go from door to door singing Lohri songs and asking for Lohri items, no one should turn them back empty handed.
+During the day children go from door to door singing Lohri songs and asking for Lohri items, and it is said that no one should turn them back empty-handed.
 Towards the evening, bonfires are lit in the harvested fields where people get together and surround the rising flames.
-During this time puffed rice, popcorn and different types of munchies are thrown into the fire, singing popular folk songs.
-This is also a kind of prayer to Agni, the fire God, to bless the land abundantly.
+During this time puffed rice, popcorn and different types of munchies are thrown into the fire, while singing the popular folk songs.
+This is also a kind of prayer to Agni, the Fire God, to bless the land abundantly.
 After this people get together with friends and relatives and exchange gifts and distribute prasad.
-This festival is celebrated in a true spirit of culture where Punjabi men and women perform Punjabi folk dances like Bhangra and Giddha around the bonfire.
-The day ends with a traditional feast of sarson da saag (mustard greens), makki di roti (multi millet hand rolled bread) and other winter savouries.
+This festival is celebrated in a true spirit of culture where Punjabi men and women perform Punjabi folk dances like Bhangra and Gidda around the bonfire.
+The day ends with a traditional feast of Sarson da saag (mustard greens), Makki di roti (multi millet hand-rolled bread) and other winter savories.

 Lohri is a wonderful opportunity for people to take a break from their daily routine and enjoy some fun and dance.
 In other parts of India, Lohri coincides with Pongal, Bihu, Makar Sankranti and Uttarayan.
 All of these festivals communicate the same message of oneness and brotherhood.